min2ha/ukwa-site/content/target/54589/index.en.md

   "subject": "UK General Election 2017"
 }

-# Crowdfunder campaign for Fish Finger for MP

 Mr Fishfinger stood an independent candidate for Westmorland and Lonsdale in the 2017 General Election but was not elected.
 He did however, receive 309 votes from the public.